 Why You Need to Jump on the Mobile Optimization Horse Right Now

-There is no denying the fact that internet and technology has modern day civilization obsessed.
+There is no denying the fact that the internet and technology have modern day civilization obsessed.
 Millions or even billions of people go online to check their social networking sites or surf the net everyday.
 It has also become even more prevalent with the release of smartphones.
 There is now a rapid and continuously growing popularity of smartphones.
 Thus, more and more users are surfing the net through their mobile phones.
 Laptops or desktop computers are no longer the only devices for surfing the net.
-Of course, for website owners that only means one thing – a mobile friendly site!
+Of course, for website owners that only means one thing – a mobile-friendly site!